Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations

 \subsection{Results}

-We begin our evaluation of Harmony by analyzing its downstream performance for a variety of visual tasks under different settings.
+We begin our evaluation of Harmony by analyzing its downstream performance for a variety of visual tasks in different settings.
 We start in Table \ref{tab:main_results} by presenting our main result for classification, segmentation, and detection tasks.
-We show that Harmony significantly outperforms CLIP, and outperforms iBOT \cite{ibot} and MAE \cite{mae} across all high-level and low-level tasks evaluated.
-We also show that Harmony outperforms both SLIP \cite{slip} and MaskCLIP \cite{maskclip}, which are joint methods that are similar to ours.
+We show that Harmony significantly outperforms CLIP and SigLIP and outperforms iBOT \citep{ibot} and MAE \citep{mae} in all high-level and low-level tasks evaluated.
+We also show that Harmony outperforms SLIP \citep{slip}, MaskCLIP \citep{maskclip}, and DetailCLIP \citep{detailclip}, which are joint methods similar to ours.
+We also show that Harmony is compettive with SILC \citep{silc} on zero-shot classification, but outperforms SILC on other tasks such detection, linear and fine-tuning classification.
 Interestingly, MAE performs substantially worse than the other methods, which could be due to the distribution of the web-scraped data in CC3M.
-Even then, using the pixel reconstruction objective in MAE still compliments features for Harmony (shown as an ablation in Table \ref{tab:ablation}).
-Moreover, SLIP performs worse than expected on classification tasks, which could be due to the small batch size for SimCLR's contrastive loss \cite{simclr} (768 vs 4096 in the original SLIP \cite{slip}).
+Even then, using the pixel reconstruction objective in MAE still complements the features for Harmony (shown as an ablation in Table \ref{tab:ablation}).
+Moreover, SLIP performs worse than expected on classification tasks, which could be due to the small batch size for SimCLR's contrastive loss \citep{simclr} (768 vs 4096 in the original SLIP \citep{slip}).